UCD-d-Lab/Multi-view-RGB-D-3D-Reconstruction-and-MBDS-Analysis-for-Oyster-Mushroom-Growth-Monitoring/README.md

 ## Overview

 Accurate and continuous monitoring of oyster mushroom growth is important for phenotyping, growth-rate analysis, and harvest-window prediction.
 Conventional manual measurements are time-consuming and may disturb the cultivation process, while 2D image-based methods are limited by self-occlusion and incomplete spatial information in complex mushroom clusters.
 This repository provides the Python scripts used to implement a multi-view RGB-D point-cloud reconstruction and analysis pipeline for oyster mushroom growth monitoring.
 The pipeline integrates automated RealSense RGB-D acquisition, camera ROI setting, multi-view point-cloud reconstruction, pass-through filtering (PF), mushroom baseline differential segmentation (MBDS), AABB-based dimension estimation, and voxel-based volume estimation.
 The workflow is designed to support continuous, non-destructive monitoring of oyster mushroom clusters using fixed Intel RealSense RGB-D cameras.
-Reconstruction configurations with various camera model and number can be evaluated by changing the selected calibration bags and camera subset.
+Reconstruction configurations with different camera models and camera numbers can be evaluated by changing the selected calibration bags and camera subset.

 <img width="2177" height="2145" alt="Picture1" src="https://github.com/user-attachments/assets/f170d15f-73cd-4d49-9b03-2845f602f760" />

 <p align="center">Overview of the multi-view RGB-D acquisition, PF reconstruction, MBDS segmentation, dimension & volume estimation pipeline.</p>

-Experiments reported in the manuscript show that the proposed pipeline can estimate oyster mushroom cluster dimensions and volume with satisfactory agreement against reference measurements, and can provide time-series growth curves for high accurate logistic growth modelling and harvest-time prediction.
+Experiments reported in the manuscript show that the proposed pipeline can estimate oyster mushroom cluster dimensions and volume with satisfactory agreement against reference measurements, and can provide time-series growth curves for accurate logistic growth modelling and harvest-time prediction.
 The same processing framework can be adapted to different camera subsets, including the three-camera and five-camera configurations evaluated in the manuscript.

 ## Repository structure